dimka-abramov/precommit-hook-xml/README.md

 ## Hooks available

+### remove-leading-whitespaces
+The hook removes leading whitespaces from text files.

 ### format-xml
 The hook formats the XML files and makes them pretty.

 ### remove-empty-lines
-The hook removes lines only with space characters from all text files.
+The hook removes lines only with space characters from text files.